You Can Paint An Aluminum Screen Door

-Did you know you can paint an exterior metal door?
+Did you know you can paint an aluminum screen door?
 Yes!
 And it’s easy.
 I painted our front storm door a few years ago and it has held up really well, no chipping or peeling.
 So I decided to paint the metal storm door in our carport and I’m sharing the paint details, plus……. how it looks two years later.

 Okay, getting back to painting the exterior door.
 The color I selected is Havana Coffee.
 The paint is Behr Premium Plus Ultra Exterior paint and primer in one.
 Even though the paint contains the primer I decided to double up and bought some Kilz primer for the job.

 First order of business was to tape off around the glass panes/inserts with painters tape and lay down a drop cloth.
 I tend to be a messy painter.
 Since I wanted to paint both the interior door and the exterior metal door I decided to tackle both doors at the same time.

 I asked that the primer be tinted and they told me it couldn’t be tinted the same color as the paint.
 I’m not sure why?
 Maybe they would have to add too much color for the mix??
 Anyway this is the color of the tinted Kilz Primer.
 Not a pretty shade or even close to the Havana Coffee color I selected.

 The Havana Coffee is a very deep, rich, brown.
 Really pretty.

 The major issue I had with the paint job was allowing the doors to dry enough that the paint wouldn’t stick when the doors were closed making the fresh paint peel off.
 The exterior metal door wasn’t a problem but the wood interior door wanted to stick to the weather stripping.

 I never found a good solution for the problem but I did read about one later.
 Wiping the paint with Vaseline where the door meets the frame sounds like a good idea to me.
 I’ll try that tip next time I paint a door.